Japan allows birth of human-animal embryos | DW | 31.07.2019

 Bioethicists say the research could have unintended consequences if some of the human cells are transferred to the animal's brain.
 Nakauchi told Nature however that the interventions are designed to only affect the organ that he plans to grow.

-In 2017, the researcher effectively cured a diabetic mouse by growing a healthy mouse pancreas in a rat embryo and then transplanting it into the sick mouse.
+In 2017, the researcher effectively cured a diabetic mouse by growing a healthy mouse pancreas in a rat embryo before transplanting it into the sick mouse.

 Read more: Japanese researchers grow skin and hair using reprogrammed stem cells